llama-risk/docs-gho/docs/concepts/faq.md

 ## What is a Facilitator and what does it mean for GHO?

 GHO introduces the concept of [Facilitators](../concepts/how-gho-works/gho-facilitators.md).
 A Facilitator (e.g., a protocol, an entity, etc.) has the ability to trustlessly mint (and burn) GHO tokens.
-To be added as a Facilitator they would have to be approved by Aave Governance.
+To be added as a Facilitator, an entity has to be approved by Aave Governance.
 Various Facilitators are able to apply different strategies to their generation of GHO.

 ## Can you explain more about the discount model for GHO?